dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 where,

-- $p$ is the probability of success for a individual bernoulli trial
+- $p$ is the probability of success for an individual Bernoulli trial
-- $(1-p)$ is the probability of failure for a individual bernoulli trial
+- $(1-p)$ is the probability of failure for an individual Bernoulli trial
 - $x$ is the random variable where $x$ is the trial number when first success happens
 - $x-1$ trials results in failure, $x^{th}$ trial results in success